Comrex: ACCESS and BRIC-Link Technology

 In 2006, Cheney's technical successor Tom Hartnett, in partnership with company co-director Kristine Bobo Specht, developed BRIC (Broadcast Reliable Internet Codec) technology.
 A full-featured suite of tools, BRIC incorporated sophisticated jitter buffers and proprietary algorithms to provide better quality audio over inherently unstable networks, like the public internet.

 With BRIC in place, Comrex released the ACCESS codec in 2006.
 ACCESS was distinguished from its competitors by the hand-held design of the portable unit.
 Due to this form factor, and to the variety of networks on which it could function, ACCESS did not require the stationary set-up of the codecs that preceded it.

 BRIC technology was also used to develop the BRIC-Link.
 An IP codec, BRIC-Link was intended for use as an STL or in other point-to-point applications.
 Since its introduction in 2009, it has been used widely in both radio and television by many organizations, including the NBA.

 In 2015, the BRIC-Link II, an updated version of the BRIC-Link, was introduced.

+In 2023, Comrex introduced BRIC-Link III at the NAB 2022 show.
+BRIC-Link III has CrossLock VPN technology.